Posted in 1991

 12. The women’s unisex washroom had stalls on the south wall and a sink on the north wall.

-13. To the right there was an entrance to the rear stair case to exit below or continue to the top floor.
+13. To the right there was an entrance to the rear staircase to exit below or continue to the top floor.

 23 hop elevator